Specialised mental health care facilities

 Source: Specialised mental health care facilities tables

-Aboriginal and Torres Strait Islander people may access a range of culturally appropriate mental health services provided by Australian, state and territory governments.
+Aboriginal and Torres Strait Islander (First Nations) people may access a range of culturally appropriate mental health services provided by Australian, state and territory governments.

-For example, the Australian Government funds health organisations to provide social and emotional wellbeing/mental health/counselling (SEWB) services for Indigenous Australians (AIHW 2022).
+For example, the Australian Government funds health organisations to provide social and emotional wellbeing (SEWB) services for First Nations people (AIHW 2023).
 SEWB services provide a range of support services including counselling, casework, family tracing and reunion support and other wellbeing activities for individuals, families, and communities.

-In 2020–21, about 550 SEWB staff were located across Australia, providing approximately 269,000 client contacts (AIHW 2022).
-For more information on the organisation profile, staffing and types of services provided by SEWB services, refer to the report Aboriginal and Torres Strait Islander specific primary health care: results from the nKPI and OSR collections (2020–21).
+In 2021–22, about 560 SEWB staff were located across Australia, providing approximately 272,000 client contacts (AIHW 2023).
+For more information on the organisation profile, staffing and types of services provided by SEWB services, refer to the report Aboriginal and Torres Strait Islander-specific primary health care: results from the Online Services Report (OSR) and the national Key Performance Indicators (nKPI) collections.

-During 2020–21, there were 175 Specialised mental health service organisations across Australia responsible for the administration of the 1,790 state and territory specialised mental health facilities (excluding private hospitals).
+During 2021–22, there were 171 Specialised mental health service organisations across Australia managing the 1,772 public specialised mental health facilities.
 For most states and territories, a specialised mental health service organisation is equivalent to the area/district mental health service.
-These organisations may consist of one or more specialised mental health service units, sometimes based in different locations.
+These organisations may consist of one or more specialised mental health service units which may be based in different locations.

-More than three-quarters (79% or 139) of these organisations provided community services.
-Two-thirds (66% or 115) provided public hospital services, and almost half (45% or 78) provided residential services.
+Around 4 in 5 (81% or 138) of these organisations provided community services.
+Two-thirds (66% or 113) provided public hospital services, and almost half (46% or 79) provided residential services.

-Almost two-thirds (63% or 111) of these organisations provided 2 or more types of services.
-Among these, almost all (98% or 109) paired public hospital services and community services.
-This group accounted for almost all beds and patient days (98% and 97% respectively) provided by public hospital services and almost all (94%) community service contacts.
+Almost two-thirds (65% or 111) of these organisations provided 2 or more types of services.
+Among these, almost all (97% or 108) paired public hospital services and community services.
+This group accounted for almost all beds (98%) and patient days (98%) provided by public hospital services and almost all (93%) community service contacts.

 Specialised mental health organisations employ mental health consumer workers and mental health carer workers for their lived experience of mental illness and caring for people with mental illness.

-In 2020–21, over half (57% or 100) of these organisations employed Consumer workers, and more than 1 in 4 (29% or 50) employed Carer workers.
-New South Wales and South Australia had the highest proportion of organisations employing Consumer workers (88% and 81% respectively).
+In 2021–22, over half (54% or 93) of these organisations employed Consumer workers, and almost 1 in 3 (32% or 55) employed Carer workers.
+New South Wales and South Australia had the highest proportion of organisations employing Consumer workers (82% and 76% respectively).
 South Australia and Queensland had the highest proportion of organisations employing Carer workers (both 67%).

-Between 2016–17 and 2020–21, the rate of full-time equivalent (FTE) Consumer workers per 10,000 mental health care provider FTE staff increased by an annual average of 23%.
-For Carer workers over this period the annual average increase was 21%.
-Time series comparisons with this workforce should be approached with caution (more information can be found in the data source section
+Between 2017–18 and 2021–22, the rate of full-time equivalent (FTE) Consumer workers per 10,000 mental health care provider FTE staff increased by an annual average of 15%.
+For Carer workers over this period the annual average increase was 20%.
+Time series comparisons with this workforce should be approached with caution (more information can be found in the data source section).

-Specialised mental health organisations report which consumer committee representation arrangements are in place to promote the inclusion of mental health consumers in the planning, delivery and evaluation of the service.
+Specialised mental health organisations report on the type of consumer committee representation arrangements that are in place to promote the inclusion of mental health consumers in the planning, delivery and evaluation of services.
 These arrangements are reported across 4 levels: Level 1 represents the most formal consumer committee representation arrangements and Level 4 no formal consumer advisory arrangements.
 The data source section provides full descriptions of each level.

-In 2020–21, 3 in 5 (59% or 104) organisations reported a formal position on their management committee or specific consumer advisory committee.
+In 2021–22, almost 3 in 5 (57% or 97) organisations reported a formal position on their management committee or specific consumer advisory committee.

 Key: